Indoor activities for toddlers and preschoolers are generally easy to do. But sometimes they get super boring.

 Activities that Go Beyond the Touch Sense:

-Try these sensory activities to explore those senses!
+Try these indoor sensory activities for toddlers and preschoolers to explore those senses!

 - Fruit Smoothie Taste Test